Paralimni: History

 The word Paralimni is Greek and means "by the lake".
 Historically, the town was built on the shores of a shallow lake which filled with water only in the winter.
 At the beginning of the 20th century, the whole lakebed was reclaimed for agricultural purposes.
 Paralimni has not always been where it is now, and was built originally on a hill situated between Deryneia and its present location.
 In the 15th century, it was moved inland to avoid detection by pirates.
 It is said that the first people to settle in Paralimni arrived just after the capture of the nearby town of Famagusta by the Ottoman Turks in 1571.
 The first settlement was called Saint Demetrius, and this place still bears his name today.

 In 1986, after a referendum, the area was declared a municipality with the name "Paralimni".
 In May 1986, the first elections were held for the office of mayor and municipal council; Nikos Vlittis was elected the first mayor, and served from 1986 to 2006.
 In December 2006, Vlittis lost the election to Andreas Evaggelou, who served as mayor until 2011.
-The town is a stronghold for the Democratic Rally, a centre-right party whose member and former leader Nicos Anastasiades is the current president of Cyprus.
-Architecturally, Paralimni has been nondescript, as very little remains of the original village.
+The town is a stronghold for the Democratic Rally, a centre-right party.
+Architecturally, Paralimni has been undistinguished, as very little remains of the original village.
 Outside of the town centre, most houses are little more than small rectangular blocks; this is compensated for by their attractive gardens, especially when the trees are in bloom.
 Younger generations who earn higher salaries have been spending larger amounts of money on the construction of more modern and attractive houses in the town.

 At the heart of Paralimni lies a shopping centre and a small entertainment scene, including modern cafes and bars.
-Because Paralimni has rapidly grown in size, Cyprus' biggest food retailers such as Carrefour have built or rented branches there.
-There are also many local supermarkets.
-The countryside surrounding Paralimni has red soil rich in zinc, which is famous for producing highly nutritious and flavourful potatoes.
+Since Paralimni has rapidly grown in size, Cyprus' largest food retailers like Carrefour have built or rented branches there.
+Many local supermarkets are also present.
+The countryside surrounding Paralimni has red soil rich in zinc, which is famous for producing very nutritious and flavourful potatoes.
 It is also known for its picturesque windmills, which are used to draw water from underground aquifers to irrigate the surrounding land.
 Many of these windmills are now derelict, having been replaced by electric or diesel-powered pumps.
 Before the rise of tourism, the rich agricultural land surrounding Paralimni was the source of its wealth, and is still of great importance today.

 Sports

-Enosis Neon Paralimni FC, which plays in the Cypriot First Division, is the football team of the town.
-There is also a Conference team in Paralimni called Anorthosis Paralimniou.
+Enosis Neon Paralimniou, which plays in the Football Cypriot First Division and Basketball Cypriot First Division is the team of the town.